SathishkumarSivakumar/SathishkumarSivakumar/README.md

 AI-powered mosquito detection system paired with an automated herbal repellent dispenser.
 `Python` `Machine Learning` `Automation`

-> 💡 *Replace the placeholder links above with your actual repo URLs once each project repo is public — this alone can noticeably boost a profile's "completeness" score.*
+> 💡 *Replace the placeholder links above with your actual repo URLs once each project repo is public.*

 ---